Click on the panels below to expand and find out more about how our pupils' voices serve to improve our school.

 As well as supporting pupils to develop their sporting abilities, the Sports’ Council lead fundraising activities, including raffles and Beat the Goalie.
-They work alongside the Peer Mentors and lunchtime staff to make the playground a fun place for pupils.
+They work alongside the Play Leaders in KS1 and lunchtime staff to make the playground a fun place for pupils.

 The Eco Council aims to reduce waste throughout the school and increase energy efficiency in the building.
-Lynch Hill School currently holds a Bronze Eco-Schools award.
-They work on projects linked with our school environment and Personal, Social, Health and Economic (PSHE) themes such as Sustainability and Healthy Lifestyles.
+Last academic year (2021-22) our Eco Coordinators and Eco council sowed the seed to follow the ‘Seven Step Framework’ towards achieving Eco-Schools Green Flag.
+They will continue to work on projects linked with our school environment and Personal, Social, Health and Economic (PSHE) themes such as Sustainability and Healthy Lifestyles.

 The Eco Council is also to be responsible for keeping an eye on the news to help raise awareness of worldwide environmental issues.
 They share Eco news and ideas with other pupils in their class and then represent their views in council meetings.
 The Eco Council meets regularly with the lead teacher to develop these ideas and work on projects that will improve the school environment.